Greek baths: Water management

 While Greek baths grew in cultural significance, they were generally less complex than their Roman counterparts.
 The water management of both, however, can be put into four groups: water provisioning, water use, water disposal, and modes of operation.
-The Greeks utilized four different kinds of water provisioning: water provisioning, water use, water disposal, and modes of operation.

 Water provisioning

 The Greeks utilized four different kinds of water provisioning: gathering and keeping rain water in cisterns, bringing water from the ground (wells), tapping sources of flowing water nearby such as rivers and springs, and bringing water from more far-off sources.
 Of these, the Greeks would use the method most suitable to the local area.
 Take the baths at Nemea and Athens, for example.
 In Nemea, an aqueduct brought spring water from the hills and was held in a reservoir that was built next to the bath house.
 At the Dipylon Baths in Athens the water was brought from a nearby well.
 There were also aqueducts in Athens, but, unlike Nemea, no evidence supports that they supplied the bath house with water.